haradakunihiko/react-confirm/README.md

 # react-confirm
 Small library which makes your Dialog component callable.

 This library does not provide any view component.
+Just add a functionality to be callable like `window.confirm`.

 In the example, react-bootstrap and material-ui are used with.